Germanpreet Singh

-Germanpreet Singh (born 24 June 1996) is an Indian professional footballer who plays as a midfielder for Jamshedpur in the Indian Super League.
+Germanpreet Singh (born 24 June 1996) is an Indian professional footballer who plays as a midfielder for Indian Super League club Jamshedpur.

 Career

 Born in Gurdaspur, Punjab, Singh is a graduate of the AIFF Academy.
-He then signed for Dempo of the I-League and made his professional debut on 27 January 2015 against Sporting Goa.
+He signed for Dempo of the I-League and made his professional debut on 27 January 2015 against Sporting Goa.
 He came on as a 5th-minute substitute for Peter Carvalho as Dempo won 3–0.
-He then scored his first ever professional goal in his next match on 7 February 2015 against Royal Wahingdoh.
+He scored his first ever professional goal in his next match on 7 February 2015 against Royal Wahingdoh.
 After coming off the bench at half-time, Singh scored what would be the opening goal of the game for Dempo but the match still ended 1–1.

 Chennaiyin

 In 2017, Germanpreet signed from Minerva Punjab on a 3 year deal.
 He only made a single appearance in his first season.
 On 30 September 2018, he was included in the game squad for the opening match.
 He made a total of 11 appearances for his team before the AFC Asian Cup Break.